-Submodels Architecture Original purpose Sensing and perception 1 EPAM Model high-level perception, learning, and memory.
-Visual, auditory perceptual discrimination is in real-time (assuming feature-based description of objects).
-2 SDM Simulation of cerebellum as a content-addressable memory.
-Can be used to recall the nearest stored memory to any encoded perceptual input.
-3 PSI Exploring the interaction of cognition, motivation, and emotion to build an integrated model of human action regulation.
-Optical perception by "Hypercept"- process.
-This process scans the (simulated) environment for basic features, raises hypotheses about the sensory schemas to which the features may belong and tests these hypotheses by subsequent scanning of the environment (comparable to saccadic eye-movements).
-If a pattern is not recognizable, a new schema will be generated.
-4 Cogent Design environment for modeling cognitive processes.
-Input buffers that can be modified to represent vision and hearing.
-5 Jack as an example of BDI architectures To constitute an industrial- strength framework for agent applications.
-JAVA methods + inter-agent messaging.
-6 Sim_Agent toolkit Exploring architectures using rapid prototyping.
-Defined by methods for each agent class.
-7 Engineering-based models, e.g., APEX Provide models of humans in control loops.
-Varies, but exists for most models.
+Submodels Architecture Original purpose Sensing and perception 1 EPAM Model high-level perception, learning, and memory Visual, auditory perceptual discrimination in real-time (assuming feature-based description of objects) 2 SDM Simulation of cerebellum as a content-addressable memory Can be used to recall the nearest stored memory to any encoded perceptual input 3 PSI Explores interaction of cognition, motivation, and emotion to build an integrated model of human action regulation Optical perception by "Hypercept" process that scans (simulated) environment for basic features.
+Raises hypotheses about sensory schemas to which features may belong and tests these hypotheses by subsequent scanning of environment (comparable to saccadic eye-movements).
+If pattern not recognizable, new schema generated 4 COGENT Design environment for modeling cognitive processes Input buffers that can be modified to represent vision and hearing 5 JACK as example of BDI architectures Constitute an industrial-strength framework for agent applications JAVA methods + inter-agent messaging 6 Sim_Agent Toolkit Explores architectures using rapid prototyping Defined by methods for each agent class.
+7 Engineering-based models (e.g., APEX) Provide models of humans in control loops Varies, but exists for most models